digidigital/quakejs-installer/README.md

 Just put the map .pk3-file in the *customQ3maps* folder.
 If your map comes with a separate .pk3-file for additional assets (music, models or textures) merge the pk3-files or put the additional files in the *pak100input* or *pak101input* folders.

 ### How to add models, skins, sounds, texture packs
 Put the pk3-files in *pak100input* or *pak101input* folders.
 Size is limited.
 If pak100 or pak101 are not loaded by the browser you can try to remove some files from the input folders.
+In general it is a good idea to add missing textures only instead of using a complete texture pack (e.g. high-res).
+Smaller files speed up loading times.
+This can improve the user experiece over Wifi networks or when the user has a slow internet connection.

+An example for custom sounds are the qualityannouncer sounds that are played when you press 'h'.
+They have been zipped to the qualityannouncer.pk3-file that is located in the *pak101input* folder and are referenced in the qualitytoggle.cfg in the *autoexec* folder.

 ### Adjust default key-bindings
 Apply your changes to the cfg-files in the *autoexec* folder.
 You can add your own scripts as well.
 The installer merges all the scripts into one large script.
 It will be executed when the player joins your server.